Drive sales on autopilot with ecommerce-focused features

 Omnisend combines email, SMS, and push notification campaigns with automation flows in one platform built for ecommerce.

-You create campaigns for product launches and sales, and automation flows for transactional messages, abandoned carts, re-engagement, post-purchase, and other customer stages.
+You create campaigns for product launches and sales.
+Automation flows handle transactional messages, abandoned carts, re-engagement, post-purchase, and other customer stages.

-Customer data from your store shapes every message — what they viewed, purchased, or left behind, with flows triggering emails and texts based on the conditions you set.
+Customer data from your store shapes every message — what they viewed, purchased, or left behind.
+Flows trigger emails and texts based on the conditions you set.

 Why choose it?

 Consider Omnisend if you have an ecommerce store and want email marketing that integrates directly with your product catalog.
-You’ll get the most value if you sell physical products and need automated campaigns.
+You’ll get the most value selling physical products that need automated campaigns running without constant manual input.

 Features

-Automation workflows come pre-built for common scenarios like cart recovery and welcome series.
-You customize the timing, discounts, and messaging to match your brand.
+There are pre-built workflows for common use cases like cart recovery and welcome series.
+You can customize the timing, discounts, and content according to your brand.

 Pros